Axway/amplify-central/content/en/docs/manage_marketplace/customize_marketplace/marketplace_billing/_index.md

 Each time a consumer from the consumer organization of the Marketplace subscribes to a product, a first invoice with the base price plan (setup cost and/or recurring fees) is generated.
 The consumer cannot request access to product resources until this first invoice is paid within the Stripe portal.

 On a monthly or annual basis, depending on the plan metering period, a new invoice is generated that is based on the consumer consumption and the recurring plan base price (if any).
 The invoice is added to the subscription invoices list, along with the link to pay it.
-The invoice status will be **Open** until the consumer pay for it.
-Once paid and the event from Stripe received, the invoice status will become **Paid**.
+The invoice status is **Open** until the consumer pays the invoice.
+Once paid and the event from Stripe received, the invoice status changes to **Paid**.

 Once the consumer terminates the subscription, a final invoice is generated based on the usage consumed between the last invoice and termination.
-Again the invoice status will be Open until the consumer pays for it in Stripe system.
+The invoice status is **Open** until the consumer pays the invoice in the Stripe system.

-{{< alert title="Note" color="primary" >}}If the first invoice is not paid before the consumer terminates his subscription, the invoice status will remain as Open.{{< /alert >}}
+{{< alert title="Note" color="primary" >}}If the first invoice is not paid before the consumer terminates their subscription, the invoice status will remain **Open**.{{< /alert >}}

-### Troubleshooting Stripe integration
+### Troubleshooting the Stripe integration

 It is recommended that you test the communication between Stripe and the Marketplace once the billing integration setup is done: